michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

   is that only one party to the channel needs to initially commit any funds to it.
 For example, Alice opens a channel to Bob with 0.1 BTC of her money and none of Bob's money.
-This makes it very easy for users to accept new incoming channels as they don't cost the receiving user anything---not even any opportunity costs (except for operating the LN software) as the initiator even pays channel closing costs.
-  However, this also means that channels can only be used in one direction initially---Alice can pay Bob or route payments through Bob, but Alice can't receive payments from Bob or from any routing path including Bob until Alice has sent Bob some money.
-This creates a bootstrapping problem: if Alice wants to receive payments via LN, she has to get people to open new channels to her node---which requires them paying possibly-high onchain fees and waiting for onchain confirmation that can take hours.
+This makes it very easy for users to accept new incoming channels, but it also means that channels can only be used in one direction initially---Alice can pay Bob or route payments through Bob, but Alice can't receive payments from Bob or from any routing path including Bob until Alice has sent Bob some money.
+This creates a bootstrapping problem: if Alice wants to receive payments via LN, she has to get people to open new channels to her node---which requires they pay onchain transaction fees and wait for onchain confirmations that can take hours.

     A proposed solution to this problem is to allow dual-funded channels.
 Alice agrees to put 0.1 BTC into a channel with Bob if